DONKEY0xSHOT/PAPA-2.0/README.md

   recursive-descent plus pdata seeding does not yet replicate.

 Concretely, on `notepad.exe` PAPA achieves 94.6% recall and 100%
 precision.
-On `chrome.exe` recall stays around 90% and precision around 92 to 97%.
+PAPA achieves similar stats on other executables, with both recal and percision raging from 90% to 100%.
 Since CAPA is designed for initial triage, the remaining gap is well within useful range and the vast majority of rules behave identically!

 ## TODO